ShaniHaker/PawfectMatch/README.md

 A short summary
 An image preview
 Users can click on an article to be redirected to the full content in an external web browser.

+Also the user can enter the feed screen and there he can view what other users chose to share, it present folder that cantain for each user his favorites dog so by that the users can view what other users added to their favorites.